omgitsads/hudson-github-autobranch/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+## License

+MIT

 ## Copyright

-Copyright (c) 2010 Versapay.
+Copyright (c) 2010 Versapay, Philippe Creux.
 See LICENSE for details.